decker-edu/decker/resource/tutorial/01-overview-deck.md

 ## Survey deck

-How to include a student response system/clicker quiz into the slides.
+How to include a student response system/clicker quiz.

 ## Chart deck